 Explanation:

-• AutodeskPin & Comments: Allows participants to pin comments to specific locations in the 3D model, facilitating collaborative review sessions.
+• AutodeskPin & Comments: Enables participants to place pins and leave comments on specific parts of the 3D model.

 1